DETAILED ACTION

 In the event the determination of the status of the application as subject to AIA 35 U.S.C.
 102 and 103 (or as subject to pre-AIA 35 U.S.C.
 102 and 103) is incorrect, any correction of the statutory basis (i.e., changing from AIA to pre-AIA ) for the rejection will not be considered a new ground of rejection if the prior art relied upon, and the rationale supporting the rejection, would be the same under either status.

 Claim(s) 1-3, 8, 9, 11-18, 25 and 26 is/are rejected under 35 U.S.C.
-102(a)(1) as being anticipated by Biswal (US2023/0084738).
+103 as being unpatentable over Biswal (US2023/0084738).

 The container of claim 1, further comprising an outer transport container wall (104).

 Biswal teaches a container (Fig. 1B) for preserving a biological material (the container can function as such), comprising: a bowl (100) comprising a first layer (104) having a peripheral edge (upper edge) and a second layer (110) having a peripheral edge (108), the peripheral edge of the first layer adjoined to the peripheral edge of the second layer around a circumference (Figs 1A-1B); wherein said bowl is configured to receive and hold the biological material therein (the container can function as such); and a phase change material (106) between the first layer and the second layer (Fig. 1B).
+Biswal DIFFERS in that it does not disclose wherein the con wherein the container is configured to maintain a preservation temperature of the biological material above 6°C and below 12°C for at least 8 hours.
+Biswal teaches selecting phase change materials having desired phase-transition temperatures and selecting the quantity of phase change material to achieve desired storage temperatures and thermal characteristics for temperature-sensitive products (¶ 25).
+Because preservation requirements vary among biological materials, it would have been obvious to one of ordinary skill in the art at the time of the invention to optimize these known parameters, including the phase-transition temperature and quantity of the phase change material, to achieve a temperature profile appropriate for the particular biological material being preserved, including maintaining the biological material at a preservation temperature above 6°C and below 12°C for at least 8 hours.

-The container of claim 1, wherein the container is capable of maintaining a temperature of at least about 8°C to about 12°C for at least 8 hours (the container is capable of such, especially if it’s used in a refrigerator).
+The container of claim 1, wherein the container is capable of maintaining a temperature of at least 8°C to 12°C for at least 8 hours (the container is capable of such, especially if it’s used in a refrigerator).

 The container of claim 1, wherein the container is capable of maintaining a temperature of about 10°C for at least 8 hours (the container is capable of such, especially if it’s used in a refrigerator).